SAhmadrezaAnaami/OpenCV-training-course/README.md

 **Additional notes:**

 * If you encounter any issues during installation, refer to the official Python documentation for troubleshooting: [https://www.python.org/doc/](https://www.python.org/doc/)
-* Consider using a virtual environment to manage different Python versions and their dependencies for your projects.
+* Consider using a virtual environment to manage different Python versions and their dependencies for your projects

-I hope this comprehensive guide helps you install Python 3.10.x on your Windows system.
-Feel free to ask if you have any further questions!